 They installed a team at Schiphol Amsterdam Airport, who would track down KLM passengers who checked in via Foursquare to surprise them with a personalized gift that made their travel even more enjoyable.
 The team scanned the passengers’ social profiles to come up with personalized gifts for each of them.

 They made a mini-documentary of the campaign and made a special website with all the KLM surprise stories.
 It was picked up worldwide and shared massively via social media.

-It proved social media is not just a medium, but a massive PR instrument if you use it correctly.
+They also garnered more than 1,000,000 impressions on Twitter alone.
+It proved social media is not just a medium but a massive PR instrument if you use it correctly.